Would you like to clone yourself?

 - How are the blunt and sharp pipettes used in the cloning process?

 - How many cell divisions does the modified embryo go through before it is implanted in the surrogate mother?

 - What step did scientists determine was crucial to the success of this process?

-- Describe the process of creating a clone.
+- Describe the process of creating an animal clone.

-- What are some reasons to ban human cloning?
+- What are some reasons why human cloning is banned?